-How to Make A Medium Length Layered Haircut Out of A Hair System?
+How to Achieve A Medium Length Layered Haircut with A Toupee?

 With this hair unit, what I'm going to do is to create a look where I blend in this hair system hair with the rest of this hair and create a longer and like a Kylo Ren haircut on this.
 The front hairline of this unit is so thick right here, so it may not be the best for showing an exposed hairline.

 What I'm doing next is I'm use my spray bottle and I'm literally just combing through the hair getting all of the hair nice and saturated.

 In order to create really ideal haircut for this, you want to look at the entire length.
 You can see here this is way longer. there's a huge gap right in through here then we've got this so in order to strengthen this whole line up we have to actually create a look and cut off all this excess hair and work it down into a shape this way.